observIQ/stanza/docs/operators/retain.md

 </table>

 <hr>
-Retain an object in the record
+Retain an object in the body

 ```yaml
 - type: retain